How to create your first Launch code

 Fixed Amount

-A Fixed Amount code gives employees a specific dollar amount to spend on the store.
+A Fixed Amount code gives employees a specific dollar amount to spend on the store (i.e. $100 or $250 per employee)

 Employees can continue shopping beyond the code value and pay any remaining balance with a credit card or PayPal at checkout.